Avaneer Logo

 Challenges

 For over a century, Nashville General has been a pillar of care and a beacon of hope for the Nashville community.
-Throughout its history, the hospital has served as a safety net hospital and is committed to providing care regardless of a patient’s ability to pay, which means it has had to rely heavily on state and local funding.
-Every improvement, expansion, new service, or update necessitates resource-intensive requests to local and state agencies, a testament to the challenges the hospital faced.
+Throughout its history, the hospital has served as a safety net hospital committed to providing care regardless of a patient’s ability to pay, which means it has had to rely heavily on state and local funding.
+Every improvement, expansion, new service, or update necessitates resource-intensive requests to local and state agencies, a testament to the hospital’s challenges.

 An Innovative Approach

-Dr. Joseph Webb, DSc, FACHE, who joined Nashville General as CEO in 2015, decided that caring for its population meant going beyond the hospital’s doors.
+Dr. Joseph Webb, DSc, FACHE, who joined Nashville General as CEO in 2015, decided that caring for the hospital’s population meant going beyond its doors.
 He took an innovative approach to improving the health of individuals in the community by creating a holistic, proactive, patient-centered care model.
 The foundation of this effort was the Webb Health Equity Model (WHEM), a hub-and-spoke healthcare delivery process based on the “principles of evidence-based management.”
 Webb says that this evidence-based approach to care is statistically, scientifically, and empirically proven to produce desired outcomes.

 As part of the Webb Health Equity Model, Nashville General implemented innovative initiatives like food pharmacies and faith-based community partnerships to address social determinants and barriers to care.